 The poet makes clear his admiration for the moral and domestic values of his patron ; but Fairfax’s attempts to retire completely from the public world of division and conflict are shown to be as naive as the poet’s own dream of erasing his experience and memory of division through some sort of ecstatic, mystical unity with nature.
 The divisions cannot be shut out by the walls of the estate because they arose from within, from the history of the land and from the passions of the men who inhabit both house and nation.

 Yeats was, like Marvell, divided in his allegiances.
 He looked both to an older cultural order, that of the Protestant Anglo-Irish ascendancy which had dominated political and cultural life in Ireland since the late seventeenth century; and to the new Irish nationalism of the early twentieth century, which Yeats sympathized with intellectually and emotionally but that he also recognized as a destructive, violent force, tearing down much of what he admired in Anglo-Irish society.
-Prime among the targets of the IRA during the Irish War of Independence and the Civil War were the so-called ‘big houses’, the country estates established by Anglo-Irish landowners on land which in most cases had been confiscated from the native Catholic inhabitants during the Cromwellian conquest and later in the Restoration.
+Prime among the targets of the IRA during the Irish War of Independence and the Civil War were the so-called ‘big houses’, the country estates established by Anglo-Irish landowners on land that in most cases had been confiscated from the native Catholic inhabitants during the Cromwellian conquest and later in the Restoration.
 The first part of Yeats’s sequence ‘Meditations in Time of Civil War’ considers the origins of such ‘Ancestral Houses’ in the vision, patronage, and skill of ‘bitter and violent’ men:

 Some violent bitter man, some powerful man